KhoiPham2402/Convolution-Multiplier-Systemverilog/README.md

-# 🧠 Verilog Convolution Multiplier
+# 🧠 SystemVerilog Convolution Multiplier

 This project implements a **convolution-style multiplier** designed in **Verilog** using **basic building blocks** such as **AND gates** and **full adders**.
 The module is developed and synthesized using **Intel Quartus Prime**, targeting FPGA platforms.